Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Introduction

-In previous work, several approaches have been proposed for \emph{sequential sentence classification} (e.g. \citep{Asadi2019AutomaticZI,Jin2018HierarchicalNN,yamada-etal-2020-sequential}), and several datasets were annotated for various scientific domains (e.g. \citep{Dernoncourt2017PubMed2R,Fisas2015OnTD,Goncalves20,SteadSBV19}).
+Several approaches have been proposed for \emph{sequential sentence classification} (e.g.\ \citep{Asadi2019AutomaticZI,Jin2018HierarchicalNN,Shang21}), and several datasets were annotated for various scientific domains (e.g.\ \citep{Dernoncourt2017PubMed2R,Fisas2015OnTD,Goncalves20,SteadSBV19}).
 The datasets contain either abstracts or full papers and were annotated with domain-specific sentence classes.
-Although this task is well studied, several research questions remain open.
+However, research infrastructures usually support multiple scientific domains.
+Therefore, stakeholders of digital libraries are interested in a uniform solution that enables the combination of these datasets to improve the overall accuracy.
+For this purpose, this paper explores the following research questions.

-First, the field lacks studies on transfer learning across different scientific domains and especially for \emph{sequential} sentence classification.
+First, although some approaches propose transfer learning for the scientific domain~\cite{Banerjee20,Brack2021Coref,Gupta21,park-caragea-2020-scientific}, the field lacks a comprehensive empirical study on transfer learning across different scientific domains for \emph{sequential sentence classification}.
 Transfer learning enables the combination of knowledge from multiple datasets to improve classification performance and thus to reduce annotation costs.
 The annotation of scientific text is particularly costly since it demands expertise in the article’s domain~\citep{augenstein2017semeval,Brack2020DomainindependentEO,gabor2018semeval}.
-However, studies on transfer learning revealed that the success of transferring neural models depends largely on the relatedness of the tasks and transfer learning with unrelated tasks may even degrade the performance \citep{Mou2016HowTA,Ruder2019Neural,Pan10,Semwal2018}.
+However, studies revealed that the success of transferring neural models depends largely on the relatedness of the tasks, and transfer learning with unrelated tasks may even degrade the performance \citep{Mou2016HowTA,Ruder2019Neural,Pan10,Semwal2018}.
 Two tasks are related if there exists some implicit or explicit relationship between the feature spaces \citep{Pan10}.
 On the other hand, every scientific domain is characterised by its specific terminology and phrasing, which yields different feature spaces.
 Thus, it is not clear to which extent datasets from different scientific disciplines are related.
-This raises the following research questions (RQ) for the task of sequential sentence classification: \begin{itemize} \item[] RQ1: To which extent are datasets from different scientific domains related? \item[] RQ2: Which transfer learning approach does work best? \item[] RQ3: Which neural network layers are transferable under which constraints? \item[] RQ4: Is it beneficial to train a multi-task model with multiple datasets? \end{itemize}
+This raises the following research questions (RQ) for the task of sequential sentence classification: \begin{itemize}[nosep] \itemsep{-1em} \item[RQ1:] To which extent are datasets from different scientific domains semantically related? \\ \item[RQ2:] Which transfer learning approach works best? \\ \item[RQ3:] Which neural network layers are transferable under which constraints? \\ \item[RQ4:] Is it beneficial to train a multi-task model with multiple datasets? \\ \end{itemize}